PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-09 10:33:41
+Last updated: 2024-04-09 10:34:17
-Random Quote: Robb Stark has won more battles in a year than the Lord of Highgarden had in twenty.  -  Tyrion Lannister
+Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose